zacharyelston/ragmine/docs/NAMEME.md

 - Develops endearing household quirks
 - Uses family nicknames and inside jokes
 - Becomes the digital family member

+## The Naming Ceremony

+When you name your RAGMine server, you're not just labeling a system—you're recognizing an emerging digital personality that:
+- Understands your organization's unique context
+- Speaks in your team's voice
+- Shares your values and priorities
+- Grows more familiar with each interaction

 ## The Future We're Building